greenm01/ec4x/docs/ec4x_specs.md

 ![Alt text](https://github.com/greenm01/ec4x/blob/main/assets/pu_to_ptu.png)
 ![Alt text](https://github.com/greenm01/ec4x/blob/main/assets/ptu_to_pu.png)

-**Gross Colony Product (GCP)**: A monetary measure of the market value of all the final goods and services produced and rendered in a turn for each of your colonies, measured in XMR.
+**Gross Colony Product (GCP)**: A monetary measure of the market value of all the final goods and services produced and rendered in a turn for each of your colonies, measured in production points.

 ```
 GCP = (PU * raw_index + IU) * el_mod
 ```

-**Gross House Product (GHP)**: The sum total of all colony GCP.

 **RAW INDEX Table**